okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/index.md

 ### Grant the required scopes

-> **Note:** You must use an Org Authorization Server to grant the scopes needed to create a custom authenticator.
+> **Note:** You must use an [Org Authorization Server](/docs/concepts/auth-servers/#available-authorization-server-types) to grant the scopes needed to create a custom authenticator.
 Custom Authorization Servers (including the default Custom Authorization Server) don't work.

 When you are ready to grant the required scopes, follow these steps:

-1. Sign in to your Okta organization with your administrator account and go to **Applications** > **Applications**.
+1. Sign in to your Okta organization with your administrator account.
+2. Select **Applications** > **Applications** to see a list of your app integrations.
-2. Open your OpenID Connect client app.
+3. Open your OpenID Connect client app.
-3. On the **Okta API Scopes** tab, click **Grant** for the following scopes:
+4. On the **Okta API Scopes** tab, click **Grant** for the following scopes:
    * For access to both GET and POST/DELETE endpoints:
       * `okta.authenticators.manage.self`
    * For access to GET endpoints only: